csf-dev/CSF.Validation/CSF.Validation.Documentation/articles/SelfHosting.md

 For applications which do not use DI, the NuGet package [CSF.Validation.Selfhosting] provides a mechanism by which the validation framework may used without DI.
 You must install this package to any .NET project where you wish to use the validator.

-To create a self-hosted/self-contained instance of the framework, use the following technique:
+To create a self-hosted/self-contained instance of the framework, use the [`ValidatorHost`] class as follows:

 ```csharp
 using CSF.Validation;